Daming Palace: History

 The former royal residence was the Taiji Palace (太極宮), built in the previous Sui dynasty.

+The palace was built in the middle of the "Forbidden Garden" and outside the capital city.
+The architecture centers on the audience hall and the imperial courtyard, both built on stepped terraces.

 In 632, chancellor Ma Zhou charged that the retired Emperor Gaozu was living in Da'an Palace (大安宮) to the west, which he considered an inhospitable place as it was built on low-lying lands of Chang'an that was plagued by dampness and heat during the summer.
 According to him, ever since Emperor Taizong moved to the countryside during the summers, his retired father was left behind in Chang'an to suffer in the summer heat.
 However, his father would always decline any invitation from Emperor Taizong to spend the summer together.
 Ever since the bloody palace coup of the Xuanwu Gate Incident in 626, it seemed that father and son had drifted apart to an extent that their relationship never healed.

 In 634, Emperor Taizong launched the construction of the Daming Palace at Longshou Plateau.
 He ordered the construction of the summer palace for his retired father, Emperor Gaozu, as an act of filial piety.
 However, Emperor Gaozu grew ill and never witnessed the palace's completion before his death in 635, and construction halted thereafter.

 Empress Wu commissioned the court architect Yan Liben to design the palace in 660 and construction commenced once again in 662.
 In 663, the construction of the palace was completed under the reign of Emperor Gaozong.
 Emperor Gaozong had launched the extension of the palace with the construction of the Hanyuan Hall in 662, which was finished in 663.
 On 5 June 663, the imperial family began to relocate from the Taiji Palace into the yet to be completed Daming Palace, which became the new seat of the imperial court and political center of the empire.